Ishika-Trivedi/Swamphacks2k22/readme.md

 Whom do we intend to market that product or service?<br />
 ☁️ We are intent to market our product to hospitals so that they can save time on monitoring patients.
-The number of patients for whom each doctor/nurse is responsible will also be increased.
+The number of patients for whom each doctor/nurse is responsible will also be increased.<br />
 ☁️ We also intend to market it to those who have someone ill enough that they need to be under observation constantly like a family member or a caretaker so that they can be informed when the vitals are going out of the green zone<br />